techidaily/site-games-able/source/_posts/adjust-linguistic-preferences-in-steam-app.md

 ![Change the language for a game on Steam](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/07/steam-language-game-1.jpg)

  Now, there’s a chance that you can’t find the wanted language.
 You can check the game’s Steam page to find out which languages are offered.
-If you don’t want anyone to change your language settings for that game, you can[hide the game from your Steam library](https://www.makeuseof.com/how-to-hide-steam-activity/) .
+If you don’t want anyone to change your language settings for that game, you can [hide the game from your Steam library](https://www.makeuseof.com/how-to-hide-steam-activity/) .

 ## Change Steam Language With Ease